 2352-1465 © 2020 The Authors.
-Published by Elsevier B.V.
+Published by ELSEVIER B.V.

-Peer-review under responsibility of the scientific committee of the 23rd EURO Working Group on Transportation Meeting...
+This is an open access article under the CC BY-NC-ND license (https://creativecommons.org/licenses/by-nc-nd/4.0) Peer-review under responsibility of the scientific committee of the 23rd Euro Working Group on Transportation Meeting 10.1016/j.trpro.2021.01.091 arrival times are a critical factor in any mobility solution (Redmond et al., 2020), e.g. to reach an appointment in time.

-E-mail address: rico.koetschau@ovgu.de

 We are particularly interested in how to design reliable services with autonomous fleets in an urban environment, where it is challenging to offer premium services with a guaranteed arrival time.